ldalzotto/Engine/doc/docs/Render.md

 The Render module is the 3D renderer of the engine.
 It registers all graphics objects and organize them in a hierarchy to call GPU graphics bindings against them. <br/>
-The render module creates an internal 2D render target texture and draw the hierachy to it every frame.
+The render module creates an internal 2D render target texture and draw the hierarchy to it every frame.

 # Architecture